Skip to menu Skip to content Skip to footer

 “The professional relationship flourishes when we equally want to know the answer to the question.
 This can lead to fast and productive cycles of discussions, which often generate the most creative ideas.”

 So, what makes a good PhD supervisor?
 Balance.
 Balance between professional and personal approaches to work and life, constructive and positive feedback, coaching and mentoring, leading and learning.
-Search for an advisor who can demonstrate balance in these areas, and you’re sure to have an enriching PhD experience.
+Search for an adviser who can demonstrate balance in these areas, and you’re sure to have an enriching PhD experience.

 Ready to pursue your passion for research with a Doctor of Philosophy?